yarnpkg/rfcs/accepted/0000-optional-peer-dependencies.md

 ## 2. Detailed Design

-Yarn will introduce a new protocol, `optional:`.
-If a peer dependency cannot be found but the requested range begins with `optional:` then Yarn will silence any warning and assume that the package will check at runtime whether it should use it or not.

-**Important:** The `optional:` protocol will not be valid in anything else than peer dependencies.
-We reserve the right later to potentially implement it for other fields, but for the time being we're only interested in the `peerDependencies` use case.
+Yarn will introduce a new field, `peerDependenciesMeta`.
+This field will be a dictionary that will allow adding metadata to the peer dependencies.
+As a first step, we'll only add the `optional` metadata field.

 ## 3. How We Teach This

-- We can just call the optional protocol.

-- Being stricly backward compatible, it doesn't require us to push changes onto our users, so the teaching should be simple and spread on the long time.
+- Being stricly backward compatible it doesn't require us to push changes onto our users, so the teaching should be simple and spread on the long time.

 ## 4. Drawbacks

-- It requires adoption from other package managers, otherwise there's a risk to fracture the ecosystem if they decide to go with (for example) naming the field `opt:`.
+- It requires adoption from other package managers, otherwise there's a risk to fracture the ecosystem if they decide to go with (for example) naming the field `peerDependenciesSettings`.

 ## 5. Alternatives